cockroachdb/docs/src/current/v24.3/wal-failover.md

 <a name="single-store-config"></a>

-### Provisioning a cluster with single data store, single failover disk for WAL failover
+### Provision a single-store cluster and side disk for WAL failover

 When you have a cluster with a single data store and you want to configure the cluster with WAL failover, make sure that you have at least two disks on each node of the cluster: one for the data store, and one small side disk to use for WAL failover.
 The side disk should have the following properties: